Rule 4112-5-07 | Discrimination against the disabled in private housing accommodations.

 (C) Animal assistants.
-Every disabled person who has an animal assistant or who obtains an animal assistant shall be entitled to keep the animal assistant on the premises purchased, leased, rented, assigned or subleased by such disabled person.
+Every person with a disability who has an animal assistant or who obtains an animal assistant shall be entitled to keep the animal assistant on the premises purchased, leased, rented, assigned, or subleased by such person with a disability.
 He or she shall not be required to pay any extra charge for such animal assistant but shall be liable for damage done by the animal assistant to the premises.

 (D) Duty to accommodate.
-Nothing in rule 4112-5-07 shall require any person selling, transferring, assigning, leasing or subleasing private housing accommodations to modify such property in any way or provide a higher degree of care for a disabled person.
-Nor shall anything in rule 4112-5-07 relieve any disabled person of any obligation generally imposed on all persons regardless of disability in any lease, agreement or contract of purchase concerning such housing accommodations, except that a disabled person shall be permitted, at his or her own expense, to make reasonable modifications of existing premises occupied or to be occupied by such person if modifications are necessary to afford such person full enjoyment of the premises.
-When the disabled person vacates the premises, the modifications shall be removed, when requested by the landlord, at the disabled person's expense and the premises restored to its original condition.
-Reasonable accommodations in rules, policies, practices, or services shall also be made when such accommodations are necessary to afford a disabled person equal opportunity to use and enjoy a premises.
+Nothing in rule 4112-5-07 shall require any person selling, transferring, assigning, leasing or subleasing housing accommodations to modify such property in any way or provide a higher degree of care for a person with a disability.
+Nor shall anything in rule 4112-5-07 relieve any person with a disability of any obligation generally imposed on all persons regardless of disability in any lease, agreement, or contract of purchase concerning such housing accommodations, except that a person with a disability shall be permitted, at his or her own expense, to make reasonable modifications of existing premises occupied or to be occupied by such person if modifications are necessary to afford such person full enjoyment of the premises.
+When the person with a disability vacates the premises and if it was reasonable for the landlord to have obtained an agreement conditioning permission for the proposed modification upon such an agreement and such an agreement was obtained, the interior modifications shall be removed at the person with a disability's expense and the premises restored to its original condition.
+Reasonable accommodations in rules, policies, practices, or services shall also be made when such accommodations are necessary to afford a person with a disability equal opportunity to use and enjoy a premises.